Present position: Senior Lecturer, Department of Anthropology, University of Aberdeen.

 and contributions to AT5019 Understanding People and Environment

-I currently co-supervise ten PhD students and welcome approaches from potential postgraduate research students.
+I currently co-supervise nine PhD students and welcome approaches from potential postgraduate research students.

 Agota Abran - Ethnopharmacology in Romania